Xanthonia furcata

 Xanthonia furcata is a species of leaf beetle.
-It is found in North America.
+It is found in the southern and eastern United States.
 It is associated with wild cherry and oaks.
 The specific name comes from the Latin furca, meaning "fork".

 Distribution

 X. furcata is distributed in Illinois, Missouri, Texas and Oklahoma.

+Description

+Xanthonia furcata measure 2.8-3.5 mm in length.
+The elytra are reddish brown with darker spots.